Infante Juan, Count of Barcelona

 Infante Juan, Count of Barcelona (Juan Carlos Teresa Silverio Alfonso de Borbón y Battenberg; 20 June 1913 – 1 April 1993), was a claimant to the Spanish throne as Juan III.
-He was the third son and designated heir of King Alfonso XIII and Queen Victoria Eugenie of Battenberg.
+He was the third son and designated heir of King Alfonso XIII and Victoria Eugenie of Battenberg.
 His father was replaced by the Second Spanish Republic in 1931.
 Juan's son Juan Carlos I became King of Spain when Spain's constitutional monarchy was restored in 1975.

 Early life

 Infante Juan was born at the Palace of San Ildefonso.
 His father was forced into exile when the Second Spanish Republic was proclaimed on 14 April 1931.
 Owing to the renunciations in 1933 of his brothers Alfonso, Prince of Asturias, and Infante Jaime, Duke of Segovia, Infante Juan became first in line to the defunct Spanish throne.
 He thus received the title Prince of Asturias while serving with the Royal Navy in Bombay.

 In March 1935, he was appointed honorary sub-lieutenant and passed naval exams in gunnery and navigation, which would have entitled him to a lieutenant’s commission in the Royal Navy if he gave up his Spanish nationality.
 This, however, he refused to do.